albihasani94/albihasani94.github.io/_posts/2020-10-11-helpful-npes.md

     at com.albi.helpful.npe.App.main(App.java:19)
 ```

 It is there.
-This indeed helpful message makes it loud that `name` field is null, therefore the JVM cannot call `String.lenth()` on it.
+This indeed helpful message makes it loud that `name` field is null, therefore the JVM cannot call `String.length()` on it.
 A real eye-opener.

 The second run: